 Inclusions:

-πŸ“ Sidemen – Tirta Gangga (35 km): 1 hour Tirta Gangga – Amed (21 km): 40 minutes
+๐Ÿ“ Sidemen โ€“ Tirta Gangga (35 km): 1 hr Tirta Gangga โ€“ Amed (21 km): 40 mins

-In the morning, after breakfast, checkout from the hotel before the start of the “Balinese Daily Life” program.
 Upon arrival at the village, meet with the local Balinese villagers and receive a traditional conical hat and bamboo walking stick.
-These will come in handy on a one-hour walking trip through the areas rice fields.
-Next, try walk the walk of a Balinese farmer by trying to plow the rice fields behind a buffalo and planting rice seedlings.
+These will come in handy on a one-hour walking trip through the area’s rice fields.
+Next, try to walk the walk of a Balinese farmer by trying to plow the rice fields behind a buffalo and planting rice seedlings.
 Be rewarded for this hard work with a cold fresh coconut.

 After a hard day’s ‘work’, settle down and enjoy a proper Balinese lunch served in the village.

-Continue to Amed, a quiet seaside village that offers amazing fishing, snorkelling and diving at a nearby reef on a black rocky beach.
+Continue to Amed, a quiet seaside village that offers amazing fishing, snorkeling, and diving at a nearby reef on a black rocky beach.
 En route, make a stop at a traditional salt mining farm.

 Upon arrival in Amed, check in to the hotel and enjoy dinner at leisure.